rajnish42413/sova-health/README.md

 ## Note ***
  - I dont use any font family.
  - only added landing page.
- - Mock API use for services [Open](https://5ff581bd941eaf0017f36dc2.mockapi.io/sova/api/services)
+ - Mock API use for "WE HELP YOU ACHIEVE YOUR HEALTH GOALS" section [Open](https://5ff581bd941eaf0017f36dc2.mockapi.io/sova/api/services)
  - For "WHAT OUR CUSTOMERS SAY" and "AS SEEN IN" section json data use. (/src/constants/*)

 ## Getting Start